Noroff-FEU-Assignments/cross-course-project-Eirik-Haukeland/README.md

 ```

 ### WordPress connecting to the database
-when setting up the database:
+When setting up the database:
 - set database name to the value from MARIADB_DATABASE (from the db setup)
 - set username to the value from MARIADB_USER (from the db setup)
 - set password to the value from MARIADB_PASSWORD (from the db setup)
 - set database host to the value from name (from the db setup)

-### adding WooCommerce plugin
+### Adding WooCommerce plugin
-- go to plugins tab
+- Go to plugins tab
-- click on "Add New"
+- Click on "Add New"
-- search for "WooCommerce"
+- Search for "WooCommerce"
-- click "install now" and then "activate"
+- Click "install now" and then "activate"
-- go through the setup
+- Go through the setup
-- afterwords you can go to the "products" tab and add you
+- Afterwords you can go to the "products" tab and add you
 products

-### setting links
+### Setting permalinks
-you need to do this so that you can accsess the wordpress rest-api
+You need to do this so that you can accsess the wordpress rest-api
-- go to permalinks in the settings menu
+- Go to permalinks in the settings menu
-- change "Permalink structure" to "Day and name" (https://example.com/YYYY/MM/DD/sample-post/)
+- Change "Permalink structure" to "Day and name" (https://example.com/YYYY/MM/DD/sample-post/)

-### change to code
+### Change to code
-change the urls of the fetch request on
+Change the urls of the fetch request on
 [a_game.js](frontend/js/a_game.js), [browse_game.js](frontend/js/browse_game.js),
 [order.js](frontend/js/order.js), [order_complete.js](frontend/js/order_complete.js),
 and [index.js](frontend/js/index.js)